 Otherwise a beautiful morning wandering down the canyon and onto a grassy bench to enter another arm of Lockhart Canyon.
 Our morning was cool and going smoothly.
 Which was good as we felt a little time crunched to make our schedule.
-One for our Canyonlands NP backpacking permit, two for Gabriel running low on food (his hiking appetite has kicked in).
-So we didn’t fully consider gathering pothole water until we walked by a seep on the map that was dry.
+One for our Canyonlands NP permit, two for Gabriel running low on food (his hiking appetite has already kicked in).
+So we didn’t fully consider gathering pothole water until we walked by a seep on the map noted as a water source that turned out to be dry.

-Our solution was a 4-mile round trip walk to the Colorado River.
-Down the sandy road we went.
-At least the morning was cool and we might have breakfast in a pretty place.
+Our smart and safe option was a 4-mile round trip walk to the Colorado River. 😛 Down the sandy road we went.
+At least the morning was cool and we hoped to have breakfast in a pretty place.
 The trade off for such effort to get water: how much time would it take?

 Eight liters each, a little over two gallons apiece.
-Instantly adding 16 pounds to our packs.
+Instantly adding 16+ pounds to our packs.
 We could feel the weight mentally and physically.
-While we’ve carried more weight for many a climb or ski trip, psychology it is a bit of a challenge when in light weight hiking mode.
-And reality is that it certainly slows the pace.
+The not so bad sandy road down to the river now felt like a slog.
+While we carry more weight for many a climb or ski trip, but we are in light weight hiking mode, so psychology this is a bit of a challenge.
+And reality is that 16 pounds of additional weight certainly slows the pace.

 Now that we had water security, the question became do we have enough time and food to meet our Needles Outpost/Canyonlands NP schedule?
 With two route options before us, we told ourselves we’d evaluate the situation when we got to the point in Lockhart Basin where the routes split.
-Our original plan was to take Rustler Canyon into Indian Creek and come into Canyonlands that way, it some scrambling and sounded beautiful and a little wold.
-Our other option: keep following the Lockhart Basin road to the road into Indian Creek; likely longer miles-wise, but far easier to travel.
+Our original plan was to take Rustler Canyon into Indian Creek and come into Canyonlands that way, it has some scrambling and sounded beautiful.
+Our other option: keep following the Lockhart Basin road to the road into Indian Creek and take that to Needles Outpost; likely longer miles-wise, but far easier to travel.

 By camping hour, we were just dipping into Indian Creek’s canyons.
-A light rain lit up a double rainbow from Hatch Point Mesa out toward the Needles of Canyonlands.
+A light rain and sun dropping below the clouds lit up a double rainbow from Hatch Point Mesa out toward the Needles of Canyonlands.

 We found home for the night near a pinyon pine with a slickrock ledge for a dinner spot.
 Views of the Six Shooter peaks, Manti mountains, Hatch and Hart mesas aglow.
 No longer missing what we didn’t see, but enjoying where we were.